isha-gautam/Guess-The-Celebrity/README.md

 # GuessTheCelebrity
-Guess the name of the celebrity from the their picture.
-How many can you guess before getting one wrong?<br>
+Guess the names of as many celebrities as possible by their image before time runs out!
 Simple Android application which demonstrates the use of Regex expressions.
 Uses the source code of www.posh24.se/kandisar to find the list of top 100 popular celebrities, and uses it to populate self array.
 Extracts information using regex expressions.